teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 <a href="/images/tm-app/4-standard-character-trademark.png"><img src="/images/tm-app/4-standard-character-trademark.png" class="big-image"></a>

-If you want to register a plaintext word mark, then pick "Standard Character."
+To register a plaintext word mark, pick "Standard Character."
 Plain text trademark registrations provide stronger trademark rights, but are more likely to be rejected by office actions.
 Plain text registration are stronger because they protect your trademark in every font, every color, and in any design.
 Since they are broader rights, they are more likely to be rejected by the trademark office as being too similar to existing trademark registrations.

-If you want to register a stylized word or logo as your trademark, then pick "Special Form."
+To register a stylized word or logo, pick "Special Form."
 You might want to apply for two separate trademark registrations - one for the plain-text words and another for the logo.

-Note: If the trademark includes any letters at all, type them into the box.
-Trademark law doesn't care much about capitalization or punctuation.

 Pro tip: claim your logo as _colorless_ even if it includes particular colors.
 Colorless actually means every color.
 If you claim a color, your registration is limited to that particular color.
 A "special form" trademark should be easier to register, but the resulting trademark rights are less extensive than the plain-text option.
 If you pick "special form", you will be asked to upload a .jpg of your trademark.